Syncleus/Ferma/docs/object_mapping.md

 ### Typed Mode

-Typed mode takes things one step further and allows type information about a Data Model class to be encoded as a property on vertex and edges in the underlying graph.
+Typed mode takes things one step further and allows type information about a frame to be encoded as a property on vertex and edges in the underlying graph.
 This behavior is governed by the `PolymorphicTypeResolver` which encodes the type in a property name which defaults to the value of `PolymorphicTypeResolver.TYPE_RESOLUTION_KEY` but can be explicitly set to any string value of the user's choice.
 When a class is framed the Type Resolution Key is read and